 Pro Tip: Always schedule your meetings with boutiques in advance.
 In retail, the customer always comes first, so cold calls and drop-ins are a bad idea.

-As a new business owner, you’ll also want to take full advantage of the inexpensive and easy exposure that social media marketing offers you.
+As a new, up-and-coming business owner, you’ll also want to take full advantage of the inexpensive and easy exposure that social media marketing offers you.
 As we previously explained,

 Social media gives you the ability to easily keep customers up-to-date on new products, store policies or sales.
 It also enables you to build a social rapport with current customers, while building low-pressure relationships with future buyers.